celtichawk/ares-eshtraits-plugin/README.md

  10. On the web portal, choose the Admin > Setup menu and edit chargen.yml to add eshtraits to the stages section.
 Do this by entering "eshtraits:" below the entry for "groups:" with "help: eshtraits" beneath it.
 That will add the traits to the client chargen system.

- 11. At this point, you should be able to "load eshtraits" to load the plugin from the client and redeploy the web-portal and test the commands.
+ 11. At this point, you should be able to "plugin/install eshtraits" to load the plugin from the client and redeploy the web-portal and test the commands.

 If you run into any issues getting it set up, feel free to reach out via Discord or through GitHub.